Interferometry of black holes with Hawking radiation: Hawking radiation in Kerr-de Sitter spacetime

-To extract pure thermal effect of Hawking radiation, we write down $G(\omega)$ for the Boulware vacuum which includes no thermal emission from the black hole horizon and the cosmological horizons.
-The form of the correlation function for this vacuum state formally obtained by taking limit of $\kappa_{+}\rightarrow 0, \kappa_c\rightarrow 0$ in \eqref{eq:G}:
+To extract the pure thermal effect of Hawking radiation, we express $G(\omega)$ for the Boulware vacuum, which includes no thermal emission from the black hole horizon and the cosmological horizons.
+The form of the correlation function for this vacuum state formally obtained by taking the limits of $\kappa_{+}\rightarrow 0$ and $\kappa_c\rightarrow 0$ in \eqref{eq:G}:

-where we assume there are no superradiant modes associated with the cosmological horizon ($\omega_c>0$).
-The contribution of particle creations from the black hole and the cosmological horizon in the correlation function is encoded in the following two point function obtained by subtracting contribution of the Boulware vacuum and this correlation function includes the Planckian factor:
+where we assume that there are no superradiant modes associated with the cosmological horizon ($\omega_c>0$).
+The contribution of particle creations from the black hole and the cosmological horizon in the correlation function is encoded in the following two point functions obtained by subtracting the contribution of the Boulware vacuum, and this correlation function includes the Planckian factor: